jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_overivew.md

 ### Flows and components

 If a component's color is other than green then the component is in an alarm state.
 Tap the component to show the alarms raised against the component.

+If the component's color is green then tap the component for help on the component.

 {% include imageMobile.html file="screen_iOS-processes-screen.jpeg" %}